When Are Applications Due?

 - The federal government requires companies doing business with the government or receiving grants to have a Unique Entity ID (UEID) number.
 To learn more about a UEID number and how to obtain one at no cost, click here.

-- Signed and dated Agreement to comply with all federal and state funding requirements.
+- Signed and dated Agreement to comply with all federal and state funding requirements – access the Agreement here.

-Once you have completed your Application Word Document and compiled all required financial documents in the checklist above, you must submit your information through MTI’s online application portal, which requires you create an MTI online account with a valid email address.
+Once you have completed your Application Word Document and compiled all required electronic documents in the checklist above in Step 2, you must submit your application information through MTI’s online application portal, which requires you create an MTI online account with a valid email address.

-We estimate that you will need at least 60-90 minutes to complete the online application form, enter all required data, upload all required electronic files, sign the electronic disclosures, review your online form and complete your online application submission.
+We estimate that you will need at least 30-60 minutes to complete the online application forms, enter all required data, upload all required electronic files, sign the electronic disclosures, review your online form and complete your online application submission.